Overview

 Resources

 Shame and embarrassment are common in people with pyromania.
-Some people with the disorder recognize that their actions are wrong and may rise to the level of criminality, which could make them hesitant to seek help.
+Some people with pyromania recognize that their actions are wrong and may rise to the level of criminality, which could make them hesitant to seek help.
 In these situations, online therapy may be a beneficial option.
-With an online platform like BetterHelp, people can speak with their therapist from the comfort of their home, which may make some people with pyromania more comfortable accessing treatment.
+With an online platform like BetterHelp, people can speak with their therapist from the comfort of their home, which may make some people with pyromania more comfortable receiving treatment.

 Pyromania is a rare disorder.
 Most instances of fire setting and arson are for other motivations, not to relieve unpleasant feelings.
-Because of its rarity, a dearth of resources are available specifically for addressing pyromania.
+Because of pyromania's rarity, a dearth of resources are available specifically for addressing pyromania.
 However, pyromania shares several symptoms with other mental health disorders.
-The urge-act-release cycle of pyromania mirrors that of addiction, so support groups for behavioral compulsions may be beneficial.
+The urge-act-release cycle of pyromania mirrors that of addiction, so support groups for behavioral compulsions, such as pyromania’s urges, may be beneficial.

 The fire-setting impulse can also be compared to the compulsions present in obsessive-compulsive disorder (OCD).
 A key difference between OCD and impulse control disorders like pyromania, though, is people with the former tend to avoid harm, while those with the latter often seek novelty.
 According to the American Psychiatric Association, pyromania is also connected to conduct disorder, antisocial personality disorder (or antisocial personality traits), and substance use disorder.